Albans98/3-musketeers/currency/README.md

-## Which currency can this program recognized ?
+## Which currencies can this program recognized ?

 - "CAD" : Canadian Dollar
 - "HKD": Hong Kong Dollar